Ultra-NX/UltraNX/README_ENG.md

 1. **Installed Modules**
    * [SaltyNX](https://github.com/masagrator/SaltyNX) - Background module allowing to modify files/processes in console, supports plugins.
 Not compatible with 32-bit games (list on the project's github).
-   * [sys-clk](https://github.com/hanai3Bi/Switch-OC-Suite) - Module responsible for overclocking CPU, memory and GPU - for better performance.
+   * [sys-clk](https://github.com/halop/OC_Toolkit_SC_EOS) - Module responsible for overclocking CPU, memory and GPU - for better performance.
 I change versions from different authors from time to time.
 Original authors: Meha/hanai3Bi, lineon, p-sam.
-   * [nx-ovlloader](https://github.com/zdm65477730/nx-ovlloader/) - This module is used to switch the installed modules.
+   * [nx-ovlloader](https://github.com/ppkantorski/nx-ovlloader) - This module is used to switch the installed modules.
-   * [sys-patch](https://sigmapatches.su) - Patches the system to run unsigned software instead of sigpatches.
+   * [sys-patch](https://www.gamebrew.org/wiki/Sys-patch_Switch) - Patches the system to run unsigned software instead of sigpatches.
    * [Ultrahand Overlay](https://github.com/ppkantorski/Ultrahand-Overlay) - Special overlay-menu for interacting with the system: overclocking, controlling modes via ReverseNX, enabling cheats, etc. Also allows to use your own packages, for example, Ultra Tuner.
-     - **`Ultra-Overlay`**, a mod of [sys-clk](https://github.com/hanai3Bi/Switch-OC-Suite) - Overlay for controlling sys-clk module.
-Slightly modified by me, but without digging into sources.
+     - **`Ultra-Overlay`**, a mod of [sys-clk](https://github.com/halop/OC_Toolkit_SC_EOS) - Overlay for controlling sys-clk module.
+Slightly modified by me, but without digging into sources (Since they're closed).
      - [Status Monitor](https://github.com/Ultra-NX/Status-Monitor-Overlay), a fork of [Status Monitor](https://github.com/masagrator/Status-Monitor-Overlay) - Overlay that allows you to monitor console parameters in real time.
 It can act as an FPS counter.
 You change preset of Micro-overlay appearance in Updater.
      - [FPSLocker](https://github.com/masagrator/FPSLocker) - An overlay that allows you to unlock 60 FPS in games.
      - [EdiZon](https://github.com/proferabg/EdiZon-Overlay) - An overlay for using cheats.